Semi-Cosimplicial Hilbert Spaces with Isometric Coface Operators: Classification of SCSs and Normal Extensions

-\begin{proof} (a) Given $\hat{\chi}(\underline{y})$ as the normal label of a single root element $\underline{y}$ of an SCS this determines the other elements of the SCS and the way the partial shifts act on them.
-If $\hat{\chi}(\underline{y}')$ is different then some of these actions are different but the underlying poset is still $\Lambda_k$. \\ (b) Again this follows by considering the labels and in fact this has already been discussed in the beginning of Section 7 when choosing adapted bases. \\ (c) If $x$ is an element of an SCS then we denote by $x^{\le}$ the set of all $\alpha_f(x)$, it is in one-to-one correspondence with the (normal) labels greater or equal than $\hat{\chi}(x)$.
+Given $\hat{\chi}(\underline{y})$ as the normal label of a single root element $\underline{y}$, Lemma \ref{lem:normlab} shows that the partial shifts of $\Sset$ act on the normal labels in exactly the same way as the corresponding morphisms do in $\Lambda_k$, so we can identify $\Sset$ with $\hat{\chi}(\underline{y})^{\le}$ (as an SCS) by identifying elements of $\Sset$ with their normal labels.
+If $\hat{\chi}(\underline{y}')$ is different it can be seen from the definition of normal labels that now some of the actions of partial shifts are different and what we obtain is not isomorphic (as an SCS).
+The actions in the normal case are only obtained if $\hat{\chi}(\underline{y})$ is also the root in $\Lambda_k$.
+As a poset all these are isomorphic because here, without changing the poset, we can remove all $0's$ to the left of $1's$ in $\hat{\chi}(\underline{y})$, arriving at the root of $\Lambda_k$. \\ (b) If two different elements $y$ and $y'$ of a normal SCS $\Sset$ have the same label then, by injectivity of the partial shifts, the corresponding roots $\underline{y}$ and $\underline{y}'$ must also be different.
+So we obtain different layers.
+In fact we are just repeating here the argument in the beginning of Section 7 when we introduced adapted bases and the multiplicities here are the dimensions of the root spaces in Section 7.
+Note that for a normal SCH the adapted bases are underlying normal SCSs and any normal SCS can be thought of in that way. \\ (c) If $x$ is an element of an SCS then we denote by $x^{\le}$ the set of all $\delta_f(x)$, it is in one-to-one correspondence with the labels dominating $\hat{\chi}(x)$, using the argument shown for (a).
 Note that two labels of the same rank always have a common upper bound, hence by defining, for $x,y$ in the SCS, that $x \sim y$ if and only if $x^{\le} \cap y^{\le} \not= \emptyset$ we obtain an equivalence relation.
 Suppose $x,y$ are in the same equivalence class and $y$ has the same normal label as an element $x^\prime \in x^{\le}$.
-Then for some morphism $f$ also $\alpha_f(y) \in x^{\le}$ and the latter element has the same normal label as $\alpha_f(x^\prime)$.
-Therefore $\alpha_f(y) = \alpha_f(x^\prime)$ and, by injectivity, $y=x^\prime$.
+Then for some morphism $f$ also $\delta_f(y) \in x^{\le}$ and the latter element has the same normal label as $\delta_f(x^\prime)$.
+Therefore $\delta_f(y) = \delta_f(x^\prime)$ and, by injectivity, $y=x^\prime$.
 We conclude that if $x,y$ are in the same equivalence class and $x \not= y$ then also $\hat{\chi}(x) \not= \hat{\chi}(y)$.
 This allows us to embed the whole equivalence class (in a faithful way) into a normal SCS with a single root element (of the corresponding rank).
 For different equivalence classes we can use different normal layers as described above.
 It is clear from this construction that any normal extension must contain what we have obtained from this procedure.
 So this gives us a unique minimal normal extension. \\ (d) It remains to show: In any layer (normal SCS with a single root element) the number of root elements of a sub-SCS is always finite.
 We can think of the layer as $\Lambda_k$ and make use of its representation as $\Nset^k_0$, as explained in Section 5.
 We show that there is no infinite sequence $\big(m^{(j)} = (m^{(j)}_1,\ldots,m^{(j)}_k)\big)^\infty_{j=1} \subset \Nset^k_0$ with the property that whenever $i<j$ then there exists $p_{ij} \in \{1,\ldots,k\}$ so that $m^{(i)}_{p_{ij}} > m^{(j)}_{p_{ij}}$.
 Proof by induction in $k$.
 The case $k=1$ is obvious.
 Suppose the claim is true for $k-1$ but, to get a contradiction, that there is such an infinite sequence for $k$.
 Then there is an infinite subsequence indexed by $(j_\ell)$ so that $p_{1j_\ell}=:p$ is constant and also $m^{(j_\ell)}_p =:m$ is constant.
 If we remove the $p$-th entry $m$ from this subsequence we obtain an infinite sequence of $(k-1)$-tuples satisfying the property.
 This is a contradiction. \end{proof}